Banner

 In-House Practice

-Mr. Nelson is a partner with Taylor English Duma LLP in Atlanta, where he focuses his practice on advising boards of director and senior executives of both public and private companies.
-Prior to joining the firm, Mr. Nelson was Executive Vice President, General Counsel, Corporate Secretary, and Chief Administrative Officer for Crawford & Company, the world's largest independent provider of claims management solutions to the risk management and insurance industry, as well as self-insured entities.
+Allen is a Member of Clark Hill PLC in Atlanta.
+Clark Hill is a roughly 800-lawyer law firm with 27 offices in the United States as well as offices in Mexico City, Mexico, and Dublin, Ireland.
+Allen serves as the Chair of the firm’s fractional General Counsel practice.
+He started that business model while at his prior firm in Atlanta.
+He has served as fractional General Counsel to companies ranging in experience from rank start-ups to fully-mature companies.
+For eleven years prior to returning to private practice, Allen was Executive Vice President, General Counsel, Corporate Secretary, and Chief Administrative Officer for Crawford & Company (NYSE: CRD.A and CRD.B), the world's largest independent provider of claims management solutions to the risk management and insurance industry, as well as self-insured entities.
 In those capacities, he handled all legal matters for the company, and directed the firm's Quality and Compliance, Corporate Communications, Corporate Real Estate, Ethics and Compliance, and Internal Audit functions.
-He previously served as chief compliance counsel for BellSouth Corporation and practiced with Atlanta-based firms Hawkins & Parnell and Troutman, Sanders, Lockerman & Ashmore.
-Mr. Nelson received his B.A. from Duke University in 1986, and his J.D. from Duke Law in 1989.
+He previously served as chief compliance counsel for BellSouth Corporation (NYSE: BLS) and practiced with Atlanta-based firms Hawkins & Parnell, as well as Troutman, Sanders, Lockerman & Ashmore (now Troutman Pepper).
+Allen received his B.A. from Duke University in 1986, and his J.D. from Duke Law in 1989.
+He is also the parent of a 2019 Duke graduate.

 Peggy Nicholson